VEuPathDB/vagrant-rpmbuild/README.md

 [Pulp Yum Repo](https://wiki.apidb.org/index.php/PulpYumRepo)

+The `vagrant` account is provisioned with a bash history that contains some commonly used command examples.
+This is especially helpful with seeing example Pulp uses that you can edit for your specific needs.
+This might save you a trip to the wiki.

 ## Shared volumes

 For those of us who are not hard-core terminal gurus it can be handy to